edgedb/edgedb/docs/edgeql/sets.rst

 Everything is a set
 -------------------

-All values in EdgeQL is actually **sets**: a collection of values of a given **type**.
+All values in EdgeQL are actually **sets**: a collection of values of a given **type**.
 All elements of a set must have the same type.
 The number of items in a set is known as its **cardinality**.
 A set with a cardinality of zero is referred to as an **empty set**.
 A set with a cardinality of one is known as a